gtopcu/aws-templates/Serverless-SAM/_serverlessNotes.md

 - Call express workflows from standard workflows for high speed/data processing/callback etc

 Kinesis:
 - DataStreams PartitionKey & SequenceNumber(unique per partition), ordered & at least once(idempotency!), replays, errors, base64 encoded
 - 1-365 days storage, now supports serverless & multiple consumers per shard, ~50$ per shard
 - DataStreams Write 1000RPS & 1MB/sec, Read 10kRPS 5t/sec 2MB/sec total per shard (shared between consumers)
 - Enhanced fan-out - more consumers, push instead of pull, each consumer gets 2MB/s, 50-70 milisecs latency, 5min timeout max, uses HTTP/2
 - DataStreams on-Demand can scale x2 the 30 last 30 days peak, will throttle >x2 spikes in less than 15 mins
 - Automatic retries for HTTP 5xx errors up to 3 times with exponential backoff, 2 min timeout default
 - AWS SDK putRecords(params, callback) up to 500 records / 5MiB.
 Handle partial failures!
 - Lamda Event Source Mapping: 1 batch = 1 lambda instance.
 Batch size 1-10000 records, window 1 sec up to 5 min, 6MB payload limit
 - 1 shard = 1 concurrent lambda -> can be up to 10 by setting ParallelizationFactor(no of batches to processed concurrently per shard)
 - DataStreams aggregation to send/receive multiple records per record -> Kinesis Aggregation Library for Lambda
 - DataStreams pricing based on storage duraction, no of open shards & data size. on-Demand up to %300 more expensive than Previsioned
 - Firehose -> S3, OpenSearch, buffers, transform/filter/enrich, no order guarantee, at least once, single target, does 3 retries
 - Firehose -> S3 batching: 1 to 15 minutes, or 1GBB to 128GBs
 - Lambda Erorrs:
   * Lambda retries the entire batch until success or data expiration(at least 1 day!)
 No other batches are processed (poison pill)
   * BisectBatchOnFunctionError, MaximumRetryAttempts(0-1000, default 1), MaximumRecordAge 1 min(default) up to 7 days
-  * on-failure destination: can use SQS/SNS as failure destination - does not contain original event!!
+  * on-failure destination: can use SQS/SNS as failure destination
   * Configure an OnFailure destination on Lambda so that when a data record reaches the MaximumRetryAttempts or MaximumRecordAge, you can send its metadata, such as shard ID and stream ARN to SQS/SNS
   * Check Iterator-Age metric for oldest messages
   * Can return partial success - check PowerTools batching